uhm-descartes/ee342/morea/cond_prob/module-cp.md

 morea_sort_order: 41
 ---

-Given partial information (the pic above), is this a cat or a dog?
+Given the pic above, is this a cat or a dog?